Skip to content

 Another strategy to consider is donating cryptocurrencies to registered charities.
 In Australia, if an individual donates a cryptocurrency to a registered charity, they may be eligible for a tax deduction equal to the market value of the donated cryptocurrency at the time of the donation.
 This means you can get tax benefits while also supporting charitable causes!

 To be eligible for the tax deduction, your donation must be made to organisations that are registered with the Australian Charities and Not-for-profits Commission (ACNC) and have a status as a deductible gift recipient (DGR).
 This means any donations made to social media or crowdfunding platforms won’t be tax deductible unless the recipient organisation holds DGR status.
-To check whether the organisation you are donating to has DGR status, you can enter the ABN or name in the search box of this page or use the advanced search
+To check whether the organisation you are donating to has DGR status, you can enter the ABN or name in the search box of this page or use the advanced search.

 3. Choice of Inventory Method